How to Pick the Right Lift Kit for Your Yamaha

 After installing a lift kit, your first priority should be to double-check your work.
 The new hardware will settle as you drive, so it's common for bolts to loosen slightly.
 Get in the habit of inspecting all the nuts and bolts on your new suspension and steering components after the first few rides.
 After that, a periodic check every few months is a great idea.
 This simple step is one of the most effective ways you can prevent larger issues down the line.
 A quick look-over ensures everything is tight and secure, giving you peace of mind every time you take your cart for a spin.

-Lubrication and Rust Prevention
+Keep It Smooth: Lubrication and Rust Prevention

 Keeping all the moving parts of your suspension well-lubricated is essential for a smooth ride and long-lasting components.
 Focus on greasing the suspension joints, bushings, and wheel bearings according to your lift kit manufacturer's recommendations.
 Here in New England, we also have to think about moisture and road salt, which can lead to rust.
 To protect your investment, consider applying a quality rust inhibitor spray on the frame and other exposed metal parts of your undercarriage.
 This creates a protective barrier that can significantly extend the life of your cart’s components, keeping them in top shape through every season.

-Checking Alignment and Tire Pressure
+Monitor Your Alignment and Tire Pressure

 A lift kit will almost always change your golf cart's wheel alignment.
 If the alignment is off, you might notice your cart pulls to one side, or you could see your new, larger tires wearing out unevenly.
 It’s a good idea to have the alignment checked right after the lift and then periodically.
 At the same time, make a habit of checking your tire pressure.
 Running on tires that are properly inflated not only improves handling and safety but also ensures you get the most life out of your treads.
 It’s a quick check that makes a big difference in performance.

-Know Your Cart's Weight Limit
+Know Your Cart's New Weight Limit

 Lifting your Yamaha G1 gives you more ground clearance, but it doesn’t increase its payload capacity.
 It’s important to remember that the cart’s frame, axle, and powertrain are still designed for a specific weight limit.
 Overloading your lifted cart can put excessive strain on the suspension components and even the frame itself, leading to premature wear or damage.
 Always refer to the manufacturer's specifications to understand your cart's limits.
 If you find you regularly need to haul heavier loads, it might be time to look into one of our purpose-built commercial vehicles.

-Is a Lift Kit Right for Your Yamaha G1?
+So, Is a Lift Kit Right for Your Yamaha G1?

 Deciding whether to install a lift kit on your Yamaha G1 is a big question.
 It’s a popular modification, but it’s not the right move for every cart owner.
 The answer really depends on how you use your golf cart and the look you’re going for.
 Before you make a decision, it’s helpful to think about what you want to achieve with your vehicle.
 Is your goal purely for style, or do you need more practical capability for rugged terrain?